-See Also: the discussion of "Conversion of Values", the as operator in Expressions, and Working with Trees and XML for everything about trees.
+See Also: the discussion of "Conversion of Values", and the as operator in Expressions.

 Objects and Messages

 The material covered up to this point is enough to allow you to write scripts and accomplish many tasks.
 To fully understand SenseTalk and leverage its power, there are a few more concepts to master: messages and handlers, and objects and their helpers.